wagner-deoliveira/my-neovim-config/README.md

-# my-neovim-config
+# My configuration for Neovim
-My configuration for Neovim
+The plugins I'm using lately